Circus performances in the UK

-He Ain't Heavy by Oddly Moving goes on a short summer tour.
-In this very touching autobiographical story Grania Pickard tells the story of growing up with her disabled autistic brother "Sean" using physical theatre, aerial circus, audience interaction, storytelling and puppetry.
+He Ain't Heavy by Oddly Moving is touring this autumn.
+In this very touching autobiographical story grania pickard tells the story of growing up with her disabled autistic brother "sean" using physical theatre, aerial circus, audience interaction, storytelling and puppetry.

 "When people ask me about my brother I usually give them the short answer; he has severe learning disabilities, epilepsy and autism.
 He Ain't Heavy is the long answer.
 As Sean cannot go on a national tour due to a love of routine and no concept of theatre, we are going to bring him into the room in other ways."
 GRANIA PICKARD

 “An incredibly poignant and intimate portrayal of sibling love through puppetry and an aerial swing.
 You have to see Grania in action: she is a highly skilled circus performer, storyteller and connector, lighting up the entire stage.”
 LucyLovesCircus